The evolution of a planetary surface is dominated by the following processes:

 The amount of tectonic activity on a planet is controlled by the amount of heat stored in the planets interior after formation.
 The larger the amount of heat, the more energy stored that is transfered to the surface in the form of geological activity.
 Although the process of tectonic activity is still mostly unknown (see a Geology course), the connection between interior heat and activity is supported by the observations of the Galilean satellites where the inner moons, which are heated by tidal friction with Jupiter, are also the most geologically activity.

-The amount of heat stored in a planet's interior comes from two sources:
+The amount of heat stored in a planet's interior comes from three sources:

 Formation energy or leftover heat is due to the fact that the debris and gas that the planet forms from coalesces into a ball.
 The potential energy from gravity of this infalling material is converted to kinetic energy (heat) as the debris falls together.
 Thus, the higher the mass of the planet, the greater the amount of energy deposited on it during formation, the greater the heat and, therefore, the greater the amount of tectonic activity.